asutherland/aframe-buildling/README.md

 The "pair" comes from the planner producing a curve for both the bottom and top of the wall AKA floor and ceiling.
-And "curve" is also somewhat of a misnomer, because it's really 1 "curve" per block space face that the WPSCP touches.
+And "curve" is also somewhat of a misnomer, because it's really 1 "curve" per cell-space face that the WPSCP touches.
 (A block face may be referenced by multiple WPSCP's; it would not be surprising for a corner to consist of 2 plannable WPSCP's joined by a 3rd unplannable WPSCP.)